PX4/PX4-user_guide/en/advanced_features/precland.md

 # Precision Landing

-PX4 supports precision landing for *multicopters* (from PX4 v1.7.4) using the [IR-LOCK Sensor](https://irlock.com/products/ir-lock-sensor-precision-landing-kit), an IR beacon (e.g. [IR-LOCK MarkOne](https://irlock.com/collections/markone)), and a downward facing range sensor.
+PX4 supports precision landing for *multicopters* using a landing beacon/target.

+This requires an [IR-LOCK Sensor](https://irlock.com/products/ir-lock-sensor-precision-landing-kit) and downward facing [distance sensor](../sensor/rangefinders.md) connected to the flight controller, and an IR beacon as a target (e.g. [IR-LOCK MarkOne](https://irlock.com/collections/markone)).
 This enables landing with a precision of roughly 10 cm (GPS precision, by contrast, may be as large as several meters).

+Alternatively, precision landing can be supported "offboard", using a positioning system that implements the MAVLink [Landing Target Protocol](https://mavlink.io/en/services/landing_target.html).

-A precision landing can be initiated by entering the *Precision Land* flight mode, or as part of a [mission](#mission).
+Precision landing can be [started/initiated](#initiating-a-precision-landing) by entering the *Precision Land* flight mode, or as part of a [mission](#mission).

 ## Setup